willi-kappler/darwin-rs/README.md

 **mutate(&mut self)**: mutates the content of the struct.

-**calculate_fittness(&self) -> f64**: this calculates the fittness value, that is how close is this individual struct instance to the perfect solution ?
+**calculate_fitness(&self) -> f64**: this calculates the fitness value, that is how close is this individual struct instance to the perfect solution ?
 Lower values means better fit (or less error).

 After that you have to create a new instance of the simulation and provide the settings: